sybrew/the-seo-framework/readme.txt

 	* After looking at meetup events about The SEO Framework, we found that experts misinterpreted some of our settings (especially in non-English speaking languages).
 For those settings, we made our language more plain and clear, and hope this helps translators to better convey our intent.
 	* Removed more jQuery dependencies, improving performance slightly of the admin UI.
 	* Improved performance of Advanced Query Protection by skipping some repeated tests when the homepage isn't a blog.
+	* Processing of Markdown text in the admin area is a tad faster now.
+	* The sitemap stylesheet (`/sitemap.xsl`) now has its CSS minified.
 * **Fixed:**
 	* Addressed an issue where the link relationship settings didn't have an effect.
 	* Addressed an issue where a broken homepage-settings-edit-link was given when there isn't a static homepage assigned when the homepage should display a static page.